 - If you intend steaming a shirt or two, there is no need to fill the water tank all the way up.
 It will be faster this way.

 How to Use and Maintain a Fabric Steamer

 - Do not overfill the water tank: using too much water could lead to spitting, leakage or worse.

 - Ensure the water level does not get too low.

 - Ensure the water gets heated before you start steaming.

-- Keep the unit clean.
+- Keep the unit clean before and after use.